ATTENTION: IMPORTANT CHANGES TO THE WAIVER CRITERIA AND INSURANCE POLICY:

 - A new waiver request must be submitted prior to the start of each future semester.

-You may qualify for a waiver if you have meet the criteria listed in the Spring 2014 Insurance Waiver Request Form.
+You may qualify for a waiver if you have meet the criteria listed in the Summer 2014 Insurance Waiver Request Form.

 - Waiver requests should be submitted to your International Student Advisor/DSO within the time frame listed in the waiver form.